The Narrow Emission Lines of Seyfert 1 Galaxies: Comparisons with a Large SDSS Sample: Small Contamination from Seyfert 1 Nonstellar Light

 In each of these figures SyL and SyU are found somewhat closer to this starlight trajectory than the Sy 1.n.
 We attribute this Sy1 offset to a small additional contribution from AGN nonstellar continuum, which is not visible in the Seyfert 2s have their central engine obscured by a dusty tourus, majority of the light from these galaxies is from stars.

 We searched further for evidence of nonstellar AGN light by examining two additional measures of the continuum which are sensitive to violet light, where the AGN contribution is strongest.
-We show in Figure \ref{fig:fig12}b the integrated $u-g$ color of the entire galaxy, obtained directly from the SDSS SkyServer photometry catalog, averaged over each galaxy class.
-In Figure \ref{fig:fig11}, both $u-g$ and D4000 are compared against our stellar population age indicator, H$\delta$ absorption.

-{\it The same stellar population age sequence is evident in Figure \ref{fig:fig12} as we found in Figure \ref{fig:fig11}. } Again, the $u-g$ color and especially D4000 become smaller in the less AGN-dominated spectra.
+We show in Figure \ref{fig:fig12}d the integrated $u-g$ color of the entire galaxy, obtained directly from the SDSS SkyServer photometry catalog, averaged over each galaxy class.
+In Figure \ref{fig:fig12}, both $u-g$ and D4000 are compared against our stellar population age indicator, H$\delta$ absorption.
+The same stellar population age sequence is evident.
+Again, the $u-g$ color and especially D4000 become smaller in the less AGN-dominated spectra.
 In other words, the intermediate Sy1's, the Sy2L's, and especially the weak Sy1's show this indication of a larger proportion of blue continuum light from younger stars.
 Their average stellar populations are significantly younger than those of Passive Galaxies, LINERs, and Sy2U's.

-However, there is an additional effect evident in the $u-g$ color index: the strong Sy1's (Sy1.2 and especially Sy1.0) shift dramatically to the blue (left), even though their weak H$\delta$ absorption indicates few young stars.